abackes19/helpfulthings/README.md

 Be gentle with it.
 Look at the documentation before you bug Voss.

 Helpful things to do: toggle developer tools.
 Edit the index js and html scripts to add buttons or do other fun things.
 To learn more: see my video on the drive, look at Brad Shibley's documentation, ask someone who knows those languages.

+# Other things

+following2019.py : an attempt at autonomy, never tested.
+You'll need 6 analog sensors: one on left and front sides, two on right and back sides.
+Michael Miller may have documentation on this.

+timer.py : a timer for the driver during the challenges.
+You can only run one thing posting data at a time, so sensors.py should do it all but it might not be updated.

+#

+You'll need RoboPiLib, setup, post_to_web, pygame, and/or python3 depending on the code.
+You can get these from bsmLib or just import them from there.

+Good luck and godspeed.